erhhung/ncric-alprs/README.md

 Also, make sure to update the environment-specific configuration file ("`config/dev.tfvars`" or "`config/prod.tfvars`") to reflect the new storage size.

+## EKS Cluster

+A recent addition to the AstroMetrics infrastructure, an EKS cluster is also provisioned by Terraform to support, initially, the deployment of the new [Flock webhook](https://gitlab.com/maiveric/astrometrics/flock-webhook) ingestion service.

+This minimal cluster currently consists of a single node group with **spot instances** that use Graviton instance types.
+It can be managed locally provided that your computer's public IP address is added to the cluster's public CIDR list _(see "`eks_public_cidrs`" setting in "`config/dev.tfvars`")_.
+Alternatively, the cluster can be managed directly from the **Rundeck Worker** instance using **`kubectl`** and **`k9s`** that have already been installed and configured during bootstrapping.

 ## S3 Buckets

 Seven S3 buckets are used by the stack, six directly provisioned by Terraform: